mondrian-framework/mondrian-framework/packages/docs/docs/docs/guides/01-security.md

 ## Defining Policy Rules

 Policies are constructed using the `security` builder from `@mondrian-framework/module`.
-The primary method is `.on(EntityType)`, which specifies the entity these rules apply to, followed by `.allows(...)` to define permissions.
+The primary method is `.on(EntityType)`, which specifies the entity these rules apply to, followed by `.allows(...)` to define the permissions.

 ```ts showLineNumbers
 import { User, Post } from './model'